DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Welcome, Mike.

-Uh, and I want to thank you because I totally took advantage of you this weekend.
+And I want to thank you because I totally took advantage of you this weekend in your company, your Labor Day sale.

 Oh, okay.